Quaker Social Action is delighted to confirm that our planned merger with Quaker Homeless Action took place on 1 December 2020.

 No, QSA is still called Quaker Social Action, but has incorporated QHA’s charitable objectives.

-I am an individual supporter of QHA, what should I do?
+I used to support QHA as an individual, what should I do?

-My Quaker meeting collects donations for QHA – what should we do?
+My Quaker meeting used to collect donations for QHA – what should we do?

 From now on, Quaker meetings wishing to support homelessness work should send donations to QSA, specifying that the donation is for homelessness work if this is the case.